diku-dk/futhark/docs/versus-other-languages.rst

 Names are lexically divided into *identifiers* and *symbols*:

-* *Identifiers* begin with a letter and contain letters, numbers, underscores, and apostrophes.
+* *Identifiers* begin with a letter or underscore and contain letters, numbers, underscores, and apostrophes.

 * *Symbols* contain the characters found in the default operators (``+-*/%=!><|&^``)